qmk/qmk_firmware/docs/hand_wire.md

 Under "Local File" navigate to your newly created .hex file.
 Under "Microcontroller", select the corresponding one for your controller board (common ones available [here](#common-microcontroller-boards)).

-Plug in your keyboard and press the reset button (or short the Reset and Ground pins if there is no button) and click the "Flash" button
+Plug in your keyboard and press the reset button (or short the Reset and Ground pins if there is no button) and click the "Flash" button in QMK toolbox.

 ## Testing Your Firmware

-Carefully flip your keyboard over, open up a new text document, and try typing - you should get the characters that you put into your keymap.
-Test each key, and note the ones that aren't working.
+Use a website such as [keyboard tester](https://www.keyboardtester.com/tester.html)/[keyboard checker](http://keyboardchecker.com/) or just open a text editor and try typing - you should get the characters that you put into your keymap.
+Test each key, and make a note of the ones that aren't working.
 Here's a quick trouble-shooting guide for non-working keys:

 0. Flip the keyboard back over and short the keyswitch's contacts with a piece wire - this will eliminate the possibility of the keyswitch being bad and needing to be replaced.
 1. Check the solder points on the keyswitch - these need to be plump and whole.
 If you touch it with a moderate amount of force and it comes apart, it's not strong enough.